larshoeft/dfg-proposal/README.md

   confronting scientific misconceptions.
 We also found that moderators neither enhanced nor diminished the impact of the refutation texts.”
   (Danielson et al., 2025)
 - “refutation text is associated with a positive, moderate effect (*g* = 0.41, *p* \< .001) compared to other learning conditions.
 This effect was consistent and robust across a wide variety of contexts” (Schroeder & Kucera, 2022)
 - “Methodological issues we identified centered on problems of using a single topic (or very few) within a study, the role of testing in conceptual change, and the durability of change beyond an immediate posttest.”
 (Zengilowski et al., 2021)
+- “A crucial factor impeding science learning (from texts) are misconceptions.
+To encourage active engagement with these misconceptions, refutation texts have been established as a promising tool.
+Unfortunately, poor readers usually do not benefit from these texts.
+Hence, graphic organizers in combination with refutation texts can be considered to scaffold those readers.
+To further support consolidation of newly learned information into the long-term memory, a variety of instructional tasks can be implemented.”
+(Kröger et al., 2025)

 ### Argumentation